Quamian/Poem/README.md

 # Poem
 This is an open source poem.
 All contributions would be great!

-This is the poem./0
+This is the poem.

-A very nice poem./n
+A very nice poem.

 ┻━┻ ︵ヽ(`Д´)ﾉ︵ ┻━┻/

 (╯°□°)╯︵ ┻━┻ ︵ ╯(°□° ╯)